rafalstapinski/redispatcher/README.md

   </a>
 </p>

-redispatcher is a library and daemon for scheduling work and running it asynchronously (like <a href="https://github.com/celery/celery" >Celery</a> or <a href="https://github.com/bogdaBogdanp/dramatiq">dramatiq</a>).
-It allows you to execute background tasks asynchronously, like sending a welcome email after a user registers.
+## What is redispatcher

+redispatcher allows you to dispatch work that needs to be done in a process separate from your main program loop.
+This is useful in cases when you need to process some long running work that doesn't necessarily need to be done synchronously within your code.
+A classic example of this is sending a welcome email to a user as they sign up for your service.
+It's not necessary to wait for the results of sending an email, and it may take a few seconds to do so. redispatcher lets you fire-and-forget this work (as a message put into a Redis server) and have it be executed in the background, asynchronously, in a separate process (or machine) entirely.

+redispatcher comes in two parts:
+1. A library that lets you define workers, define strongly typed messages sent to workers, and provides helper functions to facilitate dispatching that work
+2. A daemon that runs your workers in a pool, consistently listening for any incoming messages to be processed

+## Why use it

+There are certainly other solutions for orchestrating distributed workers. redispatcher aims to be super lightweight, very fast and simple to set up (there are many free cloud-hosted Redis solutions available), and has robust type validation and intellisense support.
 ## Features
 * Full intellisense support across your code, despite a distributed workload
+* Strongly typed message contract between your publishing code and consumer
-* Easier and faster to set up and integrate than alternatives
+* Minimal boilerplate required to setup and start publishing compared than most alternatives
-* Super low overhead and completely non-blocking, thanks to `asyncio`
+* Minimal performance overhead and completely non-blocking, thanks to `asyncio` (and works with alternatives like `uvloop`)

 ### Dependencies
-* `aioredis` to publish to Redis queues and for your consumers to read from Redis
+* `aioredis` is used under the hood to publish message to and read messages from Redis
-* `pydantic` to validate all messages and make sure they conform to the shape you specify
+* `pydantic` is used to to validate messages conform to your strongly typed contracts

 ## Installation